All About Virtual Power Plants (VPPs)

 A Virtual Power Plant consists of a network of distributed solar power and battery systems and may include other energy resources and controlled loads (such as electric hot water systems).

-These Distributed Energy Resources (DERs) are coordinated by a central VPP operator that releases some (or all) of the batteries’ stored energy into the grid during periods of peak demand when wholesale electricity prices are high.
+In most cases, these Distributed Energy Resources (DERs) are coordinated by a central VPP operator that releases some (or all) of the batteries’ stored energy into the grid during periods of peak demand when wholesale electricity prices are high.

 Besides selling electricity, they also make money by charging batteries when electricity prices are negative.
-They may also receive payments for charging or discharging batteries to help stabilize the grid’s frequency and keep it running smoothly.
+They may also receive payments for charging or discharging batteries to help stabilise the grid’s frequency and keep it running smoothly.
 Providing these services can be a very lucrative game – for the operator.

 In a nutshell, you give up control of your battery to a third party when it becomes part of a virtual power plant.
 In return, you can potentially receive benefits ranging from an upfront discount on the cost of a battery, payments that are either fixed or based on battery energy discharged by the VPP, a higher solar feed-in tariff, or some combination of these.

 It’s really important to read the small print on any VPP offer, as some can be quite sneaky about how they pay you for surplus solar energy sent to the grid.
+If you’re determined to retain control of your battery, there are a couple that leave you in charge of if and when it’s discharged.

 Our VPP Comparison Table lists all of the virtual power plant programs available across Australia we’re aware of.